SilverDove/MyMoviesAndCO/README.md

 * GitFlow up-to-date
 * Copyright

  ## Overview

  ### Spash Screen
   It appears each time the user launch the application.
 It shows the application logo and other information during 5 seconds

  ![alt text](https://github.com/SilverDove/MyMoviesAndCO/blob/master/ScreenShot_MyMovies%26Co/Splash_Screen.png)

  ### Home Page
- It displays the current popular movies from TMDb.
+ It displays the list of the current popular movies from TMDb.
 This list updates daily.

  ![](https://github.com/SilverDove/MyMoviesAndCO/blob/master/ScreenShot_MyMovies%26Co/Home_Page.png)

- * **No Internet connection:** When there is no internet connection, the list of the current popular movies can't be displayed
+ * **No Internet connection:** When there is no internet connection, the list can't be displayed and a messag appears.

  ![](https://github.com/SilverDove/MyMoviesAndCO/blob/master/ScreenShot_MyMovies%26Co/HomePage_NoInternet.png)

  ### Details Movie
- After clicking on a specific movie from the list, it displays extra information about this movie.
+ After clicking on a specific movie from the list, it displays extra information about it.
 It's from this page that the user can add or remove a movie from the watchlist.
-When the movie is added in the watchlist, the user can indicate if the movie was watched or not.
+When the movie is added into the watchlist, the user can indicate if the movie was watched or not.

  ![](https://github.com/SilverDove/MyMoviesAndCO/blob/master/ScreenShot_MyMovies%26Co/DetailsMovie.png)

  * **Add into the watchlist:** To add a movie in the watchlist, the user need to click on the icon at the top right of the screen.
-Then, the icon changes to indicate that the movie is already in the watchlist.
-Moreover, a toast appear during few seconds and the watched/unwatched option appears.
+Then, the icon changes to indicate that the movie is in the watchlist.
+Moreover, a toast appears during few seconds and the watched/unwatched option appears as well.

  ![](https://github.com/SilverDove/MyMoviesAndCO/blob/master/ScreenShot_MyMovies%26Co/DetailsMovie_Add.png)